Kotlin Programming: Spring, Ktor

-Training is conducted by Trayan Iliev, Oracle® certified Java programmer with 15 years experience, developer of end-to-end reactive fullstack apps with ES6/7, TypeScript, Angular, React and Vue, 12+ years experience as IT trainer for international software companies.
-Regular speaker at developer conferences – Voxxed Days, Java2Days, jPrime, jProfessionals, BGOUG, BGJUG, DEV.BG on topics as SOA & REST (JAX-RS, Microservices), Spring 5 & Spring Reactor, Java EE, CDI, Angular, React, high-performance Java programming.
+Training is conducted by Trayan Iliev, Oracle® certified Java programmer with 20 years experience, developer of end-to-end reactive fullstack apps with TypeScript, Angular, React and Vue, 15+ years experience as IT trainer for international software companies.
+Regular speaker at developer conferences – Voxxed Days, Java2Days, jPrime, jProfessionals, BGOUG, BGJUG, DEV.BG on topics as SOA & REST (JAX-RS, Microservices), Spring & Spring Reactor, Angular, React, high-performance Java programming.

 Duration: 45 hours